 Locally, the Johnson City Community Chest was organized in 1930 and continued until 1942 when it was deactivated.
 It was reactivated in 1949 and became the basis for the United Fund of Johnson City, Inc.

 During 1972 this same organization began to use the name, United Way, and officially adopted the name, Johnson City Area United Way, Inc. As of January 1, 2009, the Johnson City Area United Way became the United Way of Washington County TN, Inc. The name was changed in order for it to more closely represent the service areas.
-The United Way of Washington County TN, Inc. is not only responsible for fund raising and the distribution of those funds to our member Agencies; we also staff and operate the Volunteer Center of Johnson City.
+The United Way of Washington County, TN is not only responsible for fund raising and the distribution of those funds to our member agencies; we also staff and operate the Volunteer Center of Johnson City.

-The United Way of Washington County TN, Inc. currently has four full-time and one part-time employees.
+The United Way of Washington County, TN currently has four full-time and one part-time employees.